 We also assist with the charitable contribution deduction, which is a donation of the value of a historically important land area or certified historic structure and is available to owners of income-producing properties as well as private residences.
 We provide property owners with application forms, instructions, publications, and technical assistance for the appropriate treatment of historic buildings according to the Secretary of the Interior's Standards for Rehabilitation.
 Many of these documents can be downloaded below or are available through various links.

-On July 2, 2012, Pennsylvania became the 30th state in the country to offer a state historic tax credit when Governor Tom Corbett signed HB 761 (an amendment to the Tax Reform Code) and enacted Act 85 (See page 103) that established the Historic Preservation Incentive Act.
-This tax credit will be a companion to the federal tax credit program.
-The Pennsylvania Historical and Museum Commission and the Department of Economic and Community Development will develop the program guidelines.
-The credit goes into effect July 1, 2013.
+On July 2, 2012, Pennsylvania became the 30th state in the country to offer a state historic tax credit wiht the passage of HB 761 (an amendment to the Tax Reform Code) and enacted by Act 85 (See page 103) that established the Historic Preservation Incentive Act.
+This tax credit is available as a companion to the federal tax credit program or can be applied for individually.
 At the outset, the program is limited to $3 million annually with an individual project cap of $500,000.
-For more infomration on the legislation, please visit Preservation Pennsylvania's website.
+For additional information on the legislation, please visit Preservation Pennsylvania's website.

 For more information on the tax credit program or to confirm the status of your project, please contact Scott Doyle at (717) 783-6012 or firstname.lastname@example.org or Karen Arnold at (717) 783-9927 or email@example.com.